What underpins a vigilante’s outlook on a situation is often debated among many. To uncover this, you must look at every aspect.

 This emotion of anger is what causes murder to take place, and what’s branded the ‘dark side’ of vigilantism.
 Aaron Roach Bridgman, a journalist at Sky One, said: “we all must be careful, because unfortunately we have many in society who could not care less for the moralistic or correct ways of doing things.”

 Unfortunately, “this can be met with death, even trying to impose this on someone who is doing wrong, we are better to leave it to those trained in dealing with such incidents and people.
 Unless it’s something you are 100% sure that you could intercept with no collateral damage.”
-Mr Bridgman said.
+Mr Bridgman explained.

 The danger vigilante poses in society is high, “I would say 80% of vigilantism is dangerous,” said PC Fox.
 For example, Dr Bernstein has been involved in may vigilante cases which have proven dangerous.
 The one that sticks out to him is the case of Bernard Goetz.